Araby Smyth

 Research

 My research agenda responds to the global challenge of building inclusive economies by examining how the financialization of debt and remittances are creating precarity in the lives of women living in areas characterized by under-development.
-To do this I draw upon anti- and decolonial frameworks in feminist, Black, Latin American, and Indigenous studies, economic geography, and political economy to analyze the finance industry and community social relations that nurture collective life and refuse capitalist expectations.
-The goal of my next major research project, Expanded Extractivism: Debt, Remittances and the Finance Industry, is to understand how the finance industry perpetuates precarity among
+To do this I have conducted qualitative research in Mexico and the USA since 2013, and I draw upon anti- and decolonial frameworks in feminist, Black, Latin American, and Indigenous studies, economic and urban geography, and political economy.
+I am currently researching and writing about Geographic Information Systems and policing in Canada and the USA, new financial service instruments and platforms in Mexico, and the Interoceanic Corridor in the Isthmus of Tehuantepec.

 Grants, awards & honours